COVID-19 and your visit to Mingan Archipelago National Park Reserve

 Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to COVID-19 and your visit to Mingan Archipelago National Park Reserve

-The services in Mingan Archipelago National Park Reserve are no longer offered for the season.
+The services in Mingan Archipelago National Park Reserve is now ended for the season.
 We look forward to seeing you in 2021.

 The services are: